What is a property bubble or a house price bubble?

 Source: FT & OECD

-The obvious question many people will ask, what is causing house price growth?
+The obvious question many people will ask is, what is causing house price growth?
 There are a number of reasons why these have occurred; including,

 Government Housing Schemes